-Tea lovers, rejoice: TeBella Tea Company, a Tampa-based mini-chain with a cult following, is coming to Sarasota in April.
+Tea lovers, rejoice: TeBella Tea Company, a Tampa-based mini-chain with a cult following, is coming to Sarasota on April 4.
 As of Monday, TeBella owner Abigail StClair has inked a deal to take over the former Teavana space at the Mall at University Town Center.
 (Starbucks, which owns Teavana, plans to close all of the chain's 379 stores.)

 StClair opened the first TeBella location on Davis Island in 2010.
 "That was when high-end tea was on the cusp of really emerging," she says.
 "The community was super into it and glad there was a local competitor to Teavana.
 Everyone was rooting for us."